 Treatment will depend on the stage of injury.
 During the reactive stage, it is important to modify activities of daily living as to avoid excessive load on the affected tendon whilst remaining active within the limitations of your condition.
 Your Physiotherapist might suggest liaising with the appropriate medical professional to discuss medication options (Naproxen or Ibuprofen has been shown to have a positive impact upon tendon related disorders).

-Your Physiotherapist might allocate isometric exercises (tension without movement) which have been shown to help reduce pain.
+Your Physiotherapist may allocate isometric exercises (tension without movement) which have been shown to help reduce pain in reactive conditions.
 As your symptoms improve, isometric exercises can be phased out and treatment should look at restoring muscle strength and function which is essential for the long-term health of the tendon.
+You will be given ongoing support and guidance so that you can effectively manage your symptoms and prevent re-occurrence.

 Cook, J.L. and Purdam, C.R.
 (2009).
 Is tendon pathology a continuum?
 A pathology model to explain the clinical presentation of load-induced tendinopathy.
 British journal of sports medicine.
 43(6), pp.409-416.